MicrosoftDocs/win32/desktop-src/WinSock/binding-a-socket.md

 ---
-Description: 'For a server to accept client connections, it must be bound to a network address within the system.' ms.assetid: 'd08fb1a5-af17-4116-8757-ba0a513fb323'
+Description: For a server to accept client connections, it must be bound to a network address within the system. ms.assetid: d08fb1a5-af17-4116-8757-ba0a513fb323
 title: Binding a Socket
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Binding a Socket